 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Kansas Balance of State Continuum of Care The Kansas BoS CoC was consulted concerning the goals to address homelessness and to ensure consistency with the Strategic Plan.
-State of Kansas Opening Doors Strategic Plan Kansas Interagency Council on Homelessness The goals in the Strategic Plan were used to outline the goals in the Consolidated Plan.
-Kansas Economic Development Strategic Plan Office of the Governor Strategic Goal 5 calls for economic development and the creation of 37 jobs and assistance to businesses.
-One of the "Economic Development Strategic Plan" goals is the provision of workforce and infrastructure resources targeted towards faster economic growth and job creation.
+Continuum of Care State of VC Opening Kansas Interagency Strategic Goal 13 calls for assisting 1,250 homeless persons and providing housing for 3,375 State of KS Opening Council on households.
+The Opening Doors Report connects with this goal as it calls for an end to chronic Doors Report Homelessness homelessness and a path for ending all homelessness.
+Economic Strategic Goal 5 calls for Economic Development and the creation of 37 jobs and assistance to Development Office of the Governor businesses.
+One of the Economic Development Strategic Plan goals is the provision of Strategy workforce and infrastructure resources towards faster economic growth and job creation.